-Assistant Professor of Orchestral Studies; Conductor, Huxford Symphony Orchestra
+Assistant Professor; Director of Orchestras; Conductor, Huxford Symphony Orchestra

 Cincinnati College Conservatory of Music